36 Things to do in Vienna (+ map) – Best places to visit

 Votive Church (Votivkirche)

 There are many beautiful churches in Vienna.
-One of the most beautiful is the Votivkirche, which lies just off Rathausplatz.
+One of the most beautiful is Votivkirche, which lies just off Rathausplatz.
 The Votivkirche is an impressive building in the Neo-Gothic style, which is beautifully decorated inside.

 Votivkirche Vienna